<> <> <> <>

 No matter how much we try to go down the natural route, sometimes, growth-encouraging foods don't cut it when it comes to thinning hair and hair loss.

-That's why Dr. Russel Knudsen, who has more than 35 years of experience in treating male pattern baldness, created the Pilot hair loss treatment for fast and discreet results.
+That's why Dr. Russel Knudsen, who has more than 35 years of experience in treating male pattern baldness, created Pilot's hair loss treatment plans for fast and discreet results.

 Articles you might like: